jncraton/ubuntu-desktop-vm/build.md

 ubuntu-desktop-vm/script/prepare
 ```

 - Once the script completes, the system will power off.
-The new system is not ready for use.
+The new system is now ready for use.
 Export the appliance.

 Details
 -------